 Leeds East Academy is committed to delivering a vibrant and engaging curriculum which produces the highest possible outcomes for each and every child.

-Literacy Strategy 2016-17
+Literacy Strategy at LEA

 We are a Reading Academy